 William Shakespeare .
 Henry V, Act 3, Scene 1.

-A Soldier and a Martyr of the third or fourth century.
-Saint George is not only known to England, but for different reasons many other countries around the world.
-He has been named “The Victory Bringer” due to his exploits as a soldier on the side of good, against evil.
-Whether or not you believe the legends or even that he existed doesn’t alter the fact that he has been recognised as patron since Saint George's Day was first named in England by the Oxford Synod of 1222.
+of the third or fourth century.
+Saint George is not only recognised in England but in many other countries around the world.
+He has been named “The Victory Bringer” due to his exploits as a soldier on the side of good, fighting against evil.
+Whether or not you believe the legends or even that he existed it doesn’t alter the fact that he has been recognised as our patron since Saint George's Day was first named in England by the Oxford Synod of 1222.

 The Catholic Encyclopaedia.